How to comply with the duty to make reasonable adjustments during the recruitment process

 - Establish whether or not an applicant requires any reasonable adjustments for the interview.

-- Do not ask questions about a candidate's health or disability before offering him or her employment, unless this is for a reason allowed under s.60 of the Equality Act 2010.
+- Do not ask questions about a candidate's health or disability before offering them employment, unless this is for a reason allowed under s.60 of the Equality Act 2010.

-- After making a conditional or unconditional job offer, discuss with the employee what, if any, reasonable adjustments he or she would require in relation to the work.
+- After making a conditional or unconditional job offer, discuss with the employee what, if any, reasonable adjustments they would require in relation to the work.

 - Ensure that the consultation and decision-making process relating to any adjustments is adequately documented, preferably by means of standardised forms.